wkeeling/selenium-wire/README.rst

     all_requests = driver.requests

-The requests are just a list and can be iterated (as in the opening example) and indexed normally:
+The requests are just a list and can be iterated - as in the opening example - and indexed normally:

 .. code:: python